 Units who recovered from rout this turn may not activate.
 Other units can be activated when their commander is.

-To achieve a success each die rolled must score equal or below the total of its quality and its commander’s quality if the commander is within 36", otherwise use the unit quality alone.
+To achieve a success each die rolled must score equal or below the total of its quality and its commander’s quality.
+The score required is reduced by one if the unit is outside the commander's radius, reduced by one of the unit is not of the commander's own brigade (unless he is the CinC) and reduced by one for every 6 stamina losses on the unit.

-If the unit's commander has been killed or is forced to miss an activation then units of that command will activate when the next appropriate ace is drawn from the activation deck but cannot add the commander's quality or its activation roll.
-Alternatively a unit may be activated by another friendly commander when that commander activates and expends an initiative point while detached (see tariffs below).
+If the unit's commander has been killed and not replaced then units of that command will attempt to activate when the next appropriate ace is drawn from the activation deck but cannot add the commander's quality to its activation roll.
+Alternatively a unit may be activated by another friendly commander when that commander activates and expends a command point while (see tariffs below).

 One successful d12 roll earns one action, three successes earn two actions and if all six dice succeed then unit may perform three actions.
 Actions are MOVE, CHARGE, SHOOT or RALLY (or any combination).